zzrough/gs-extensions-drop-down-terminal/README.md

 I want a terminal that fits in the gnome-shell spirit: elegant, fast, simple, straight to the point.

-It is an extension (easy to install), it provides a nice default shortcut, a fast, but non-disruptive animation, does not consume anything if never used, etc. but it will not get all the features of gnome-terminal, that really is not the point.
+It is an extension (easy to install), it provides a nice default shortcut, a fast, but non-disruptive animation, does not consume anything if never used, etc. but **it will not get all the features of gnome-terminal**, that really is not the point.
 Use guake or yakuake instead if you want a full-fledged equivalent (albeit looking less integrated).

 Of course, I'm opened to suggestions, but please do not ask for ultra advanced settings nobody will ever need,